SimKianSeng/LvlUp/README.md

 <br>

+## Tech Stacks
+1. Dart - The main language used in Flutter.
+2. Flutter - A software development tool used to build our app.
+3. Firebase - A backend service for authentication and store user specific data.
+4. Git - A version control software to allow us to collaborate on the project.
+5. GitHub - A platform for version control using Git.

 ## User Stories
 1. As a student with many ongoing stuffs in my life, I can make use of the app’s schedule generation feature based on how strong I am in my respective modules and my available time in a week to quickly and optimally plan my schedules so that I can balance my study time and other aspects of life.